trilitech/tezos-developer-docs/docs/using/wallets.md

 ## Setting up a wallet

-Each wallet application works differently, but in most cases setting up a wallet follows these general steps;
+Each wallet application works differently, but in most cases setting up a wallet follows these general steps:

 1. You download and install the wallet application or browser extension.
 1. The wallet prompts you to set a password.